 The images, either to the right or below if you’re on mobile, are the ones used in my mix.

-Again, I wanted to use an organically composted potting soil as a base along with the water absorbing coconut coir.
+Again, I wanted to use organically composted potting soil as a base and the water-absorbing coconut coir.

 Remember that coconut holds a significant amount of water.
 You can see that in the video as I squeeze water out of the coconut coir.

-Coconut coir is a sustainable or renewable product produced during the processing of coconuts.
-While peat moss takes at least tens of thousands of years to form.
+Coconut coir is a sustainable or renewable product produced while processing coconuts.
+In contrast, peat moss takes at least tens of thousands of years to form.

-Unfortunately, the Kellogg's potting soil does also contain peat.
-But, at least my mix has reduced some of the peat found in a typical seed starting mix.
+Unfortunately, Kellogg’s potting soil does also contain peat.
+But, at least my mix has reduced some of the peat in a typical seed starting mix.

-I like this product, it doesn't get great reviews from other users, I think because they're used to sieved, clean potting soil.
+I like this product; it doesn’t get great reviews from other users because they’re used to sieved, clean potting soil.

-As you can see in the photos, the soil does contain quite a bit of forest products.
+As you can see in the photos, the soil contains quite a few forest products.
 These will continue to break down in your containers or the garden.